South Sudan: third time is a Charm!

 In the aftermath of the decision to relocate the capital of the Republic of South Sudan to Ramciel from the current location, many rational and irrational critiques has been presented in either supporting or questioning the decision made by the President and the

 it does not have the power to decide on this issue.
-The current transitional government as it is apparent from its name, is transitional by nature and cannot make any final decision on any large scale projects except that which deals with provision of basic services and national security.
-It cannot give itself a mandate that it does not have by deciding on issues such as the relocation of the capital.
+The current transitional government, as it is apparent from its name, is transitional by nature and can not make any final decision on any large-scale projects except that which deals with the provision of basic services and national security.
+It can not give itself a mandate that it does not have by deciding on issues such as the relocation of the capital.

-how to compensate the government of CES on the loss of infrastructure in Juba and facilitation of proper infrastructure in Yei, if the CEG decide to accept the relocation.
+how to compensate the government of CES on the loss of infrastructure in Juba and the facilitation of proper infrastructure in Yei if the CEG decides to accept the relocation.
 And fifth, there has been very little sensitization by the national government on the concerns of the Bari Community and many who have been affected by the ordeal of the land acquisition process.
-As a responsible body, it is the National government’s duty to show respect to the local community, since it constitutionally granted them the rights to their land.
+As a responsible body, it is the national government’s duty to show respect to the local community since it constitutionally granted them the rights to their land.

 As a transitional government, it has the right to begin the process of consultation (whether through plebiscite or parliamentary hearing) to provide for wider participation and ownership of the decision, paving the way for a final decision to be made after the

-acquisition, wh ich states clearly that the government can expropriate land by using the right legal mechanism to compensate those whom their land has been acquired for common good.
+acquisition, wh ich states clearly that the government can expropriate land by using the right legal mechanism to compensate those whose land has been acquired for the common good.

 With regard to the prioritization of government business, still, the national legislative assembly can redirect the priorities of the executive to the urgent problems that is facing the nation, instead of being by standers in this national debate.